nims-spin-theory/MLIP_HOT/README.md

-# MLFF Script Collection
+# MLIP-based High-throughput Optimization and Thermodynamics (MLIP-HOT)

-A comprehensive toolkit for Machine Learning Force Field (MLFF) calculations, including formation energy evaluation, convex hull analysis, and structural optimization.
+A comprehensive toolkit for Machine Learning Interatomic Potential (MLIP) based calculations, including structural optimization, formation energy evaluation and convex hull analysis.
+This toolkit focuses on building a high-throughput pipline for computational material discovery.

 ## Overview